 The open Access requirements may also be complementary.
 For example, one funder may require Gold open access to the article while another require Green open access (deposit of the article in a repository).
 In such cases, you would need to arrange to meet both aspects.

 Allocation of funds to cover any open access (or other) publishing costs may be complex if multiple funding sources are involved.
 These cases will need to be dealt with on a case-by-case basis.
-Please contact the open access officer to discuss your situation.
+Please contact the open access team to discuss your situation.

 In the acknowledgements of a research output, multiple grant numbers should be separated by comma and space.
 Where the research was supported by more than one agency, the different agencies should be separated by semi-colon, with “and” before the final funder.
 For example: